farirpgs/fari-app/lib/srds/fate-core.md

 For example, on the overcome action it says you get a boost in addition to success when you succeed with style.
 But if that overcome roll is going to end the scene, or you can’t think of a good boost, You may choose to offer a story detail as an extra benefit instead.

-{example}

-Landon stalks around the siege tower of the Red Emperor’s fortress, trying to sabotage the ballistas.
+> Landon stalks around the siege tower of the Red Emperor’s fortress, trying to sabotage the ballistas.
 If he succeeds, the army who hired him has a much better chance in the field when they attack tomorrow morning.
+>

-Amanda says, “Okay, so you make it to the top of the tower, and you start working.
+> Amanda says, “Okay, so you make it to the top of the tower, and you start working.
 But then, you hear footsteps echoing below you in the tower—sounds like the next guard patrol got here just a bit early.”
+>

-“Damn,” Lenny says.
+> “Damn,” Lenny says.
 “Figures I’d get the one guard squad with real discipline.
 I need to disable these and get out—if they find me, General Ephon already told me he’d disavow my existence.”
+>

-Amanda shrugs a bit and says, “Work fast?
+> Amanda shrugs a bit and says, “Work fast?
 You’re looking at passive opposition here—crunched for time, and dealing with intricate machinery bits, so I’ll call that Great (+4).”
+>

-Landon has the Crafts skill at Average (+1).
+> Landon has the Crafts skill at Average (+1).
 Lenny grumbles and says, “Should have convinced Zird to do this.”
 He rolls, getting a +2, for a Good (+3) result.
 Not good enough.
+>

-Landon chips in a fate point and says, “Well, you know what I always say...
+> Landon chips in a fate point and says, “Well, you know what I always say...
 Smashing Is Always an Option,” referring to one of his aspects.
 Amanda chuckles and nods, and with the invocation, he manages a Superb (+5).
 That’s enough to succeed, but not enough to succeed with style, so Landon accomplishes his objective at no cost.
+>

-He describes how he hastily dismantles the ballista, applying rather violent sabotage before diving for a hiding spot as the guards get closer...
+> He describes how he hastily dismantles the ballista, applying rather violent sabotage before diving for a hiding spot as the guards get closer...

-#### Create An Advantage
+### Create An Advantage

 Use the create an advantage action to make a situation aspect that gives you a benefit, or to claim a benefit from any aspect you have access to.